piandpower/MetagenomeDB/README.rst

 Once the archive in your computer, installing it can be done by typing ``sudo easy_install [path to your archive]`` in a console (see the ``easy_install`` documentation: http://packages.python.org/distribute/easy_install.html).

 If you want more control (such as requesting the library and the tools to be installed in specific directories), you should first unzip the archive, then type ``sudo python setup.py`` plus any needed option from the archive's content directory (see the ``setup.py`` documentation: http://docs.python.org/install/index.html).
+For example, to ensure the various mdb-* tools are installed in /usr/local/bin/ you can type ``sudo python setup.py install --install-scripts=/usr/local/bin/``.

 GitHub is the preferred source if you are interested in the most recent, albeit potentially unstable, releases of MetagenomeDB.